ryan-brazeal-ufl/RubPyxRobot/docs/index.md

  The final step before the RubpyxRobot can solve its first Rubik's Cube, is that the Hands of the machine need to be calibrated.
 Specifically for each of the Hands, the Fingers need to be calibrated to know when they are grabbing the cube (**closed**) or when they are not (**opened**), as well as the Wrist needs to be calibrated to know when it is rotated to the left (**counter-clockwise/CCW**), the right (**clockwise/CW**), or in the middle (**neutral**).
 Each of these **5 states** is recorded as a number and stored inside the *calibration.txt* file inside the RubpyxRobot directory on the Raspberry Pi.
 Rather than editting the *calibration.txt* file directly, a Python calibration script is provided that allows you to easily determine these calibration numbers by manually operating one Hand of the RubpyxRobot machine at a time, and maneuvering each Hand into its 5 states.

- **The calibration procedure can be performed as often as you would like, and should be performed whenever the RubpyxRobot doesn't appear to be operating smoothly.
+ **The calibration procedure can be performed as often as you would like, and should be performed whenever the RubpyxRobot doesn't appear to be operating smoothly.**

  1. Navigate to the RubpyxRobot directory by running the command `cd ~/RubpyxRobot`<br>Is command will **ALWAYS** navigate you to the RubpyxRobot directory regardless of the current directory you are in on the Raspberry Pi.
  2. Run the command `./calibrate.py`<br>This will start the calibration Python script and a message will be displayed to the screen as shown below.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/calibration1.png">
  3. When the calibration script first starts, the white Hand (though your's might be a different colour) is activated by default.
-To change control to a different coloured hand, press the '1', '2', '3', or '4' key on your keyboard.
+To change control to a different Hand, press the '1', '2', '3', or '4' key on your keyboard.
 A message will be displayed indicating which Hand is now being controlled.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/calibration2.png">
  4. Begin by maneuvering each of the Hands into its **neutral state**.
 Press the '1' key, followed by pressing and holding the 'A' key.
 The white Hand should begin to rotate counter-clockwise (when viewed from behind). **How COOL is that!** Press and hold the 'D' key and the white Hand should begin to rotate clockwise.
 Use the 'A' and 'D' keys to position the Hand so its Fingers are straight up and down (**neutral state**) and then press the 'G' key to save this position.
 A message will appear on screen indicating that the position has been saved.
 Repeat this process three more time, once for each Hand. **Very important, finish this step by pressing the 'spacebar' key, which writes the saved positions to the *calibration.txt* file**.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/calibration3.png">